gravitational/gravity/docs/6.x/pack.md

 logo: http://example.com/logo.png

 # Endpoints are used to define exposed Kubernetes services.
 This can be your application
-# URL, or (if your application is a database) it's API endpoint.
+# URL or an API endpoint.
 #
-# Endpoints are shown to the end user at the end of the installation.
+# Endpoints are shown to the cluster user at the end of the installation.
 endpoints:
   - name: "Control Panel"
     description: "The admin interface of the application"